Application of tools and methods to own practice.

 I have found the difference between the types of goals proposed by Withmore in the book Coaching for Performance, particularly interesting.

 Goals are important in any coaching conversation, without them we have no idea in what direction we are going.
 There are two levels of goals to be considered.
 Firstly the goal for the session could be a simple question such as what would you like to achieve from this session.
 It could be an action plan or simply more awareness.
 Secondly the goal for the specific issue to be discussed.
 In this regard there are two types of goals for you to distinguish between: The End Goal and the Performance Goal.
-The End Goal is a specific objective that the coachee wants to achieve and provide the inspiration and motivation to take action.
+The End Goal is a specific objective that the coachee wants to achieve and provides the inspiration and motivation to take action.
 He has some control over it but not the total control.
 The other goal to consider is the performance goal.
 The coachee has much more control over it.
 The performance goal gives the specification for the action.

 An end goal should be supported by a performance goal and both should be tailed by Dream goals and Process goals.
 The Dream goal provides the inspiration and pushes the coachee to think above the limits to set a high standard of performance.
 The process goal gives the control to reach all the goals.